tigellus/Markdown/3. Management of Shock & Patients under Sedation/2. Management of Patients Receiving Sedation/Management of Patients Receiving Sedation.md

 ## Definition of Moderate Sedation
 A minimally depressed level of consciousness in which a patient retains the ability to independently and continuously maintain an open airway and a regular breathing pattern.
 The patient can respond appropriately and rationally to physical stimulation and verbal commands.
 Moderate sedation may be induced by parenteral or oral medications.
 Drugs, dosages, and techniques utilized are not intended to produce loss of consciousness.

-## Clinical Characteristics Moderate Sedation
+## Clinical Characteristics of Moderate Sedation
 * Maintenance of protective reflexes (e.g., ability to control secretions, avoid aspiration, and breathe without assistance)
 * Independent and continuous maintenance of a patent airway
 * Appropriate response to physical stimulation and/or verbal command